1 What is science?

 “I fully agree with you about the significance and educational value of as well as history and philosophy of science.
 So many people today - and even professional - seem to me like someone who has seen thousands of trees but has never seen a forest.
 A knowledge of the historic and philosophical background gives that kind of independence from prejudices of his generation from which most scientists are suffering.
 This independence created by philosophical insight is - in my opinion - the mark of distinction between a mere craftsman or specialist and a real seeker after truth.” — Albert Einstein

 Before we continue, I would like to present a brief example of knowledge generation.
 How can we obtain enterprise knowledge?
-In this case, we will explore cholera as a human curse through the lens of a famous German scientist and his concepts.
+We will explore the appealing ideas and concepts from the beginning of the last century.
+In our case, we will explore cholera as a human curse through the lens of a renowned German scientist and his theories.
+In science, everything starts with an observation.
+As Isaac Asimov said, “In science, everything new begins with someone muttering: ‘Hmm, that’s strange!’”

 In 1854, cholera visited the city of Munich in Bavaria, Germany.
 This was not a pleasant visit, as many citizens died of cholera and its consequences.
 However, not all parts of the city were affected equally.
 By the end of the 19th century, Munich would become one of the cleanest cities in Europe.
 Max von Pettenkofer achieved this by building and renovating the canalization system.
 When cholera arrived, not all parts of the city had equal access to the canalization and fresh water supply.
 Some parts of the city had easy access to fresh water and working toilets.
 In other parts of the city, sometimes only divided by a street, construction of the canalization had not yet begun.
 It was observed that the death toll from cholera varied by district.